 Sometimes I wonder if we shouldn’t adopt the attitude of a certain top scientist.

 I can’t tell you his name, but suffice it to say he’s rumored to be the first researcher to shit himself in the middle of his own lecture.
-As a brilliant climatologist, he knows he’s a high-priority target for the Subterranean War on Science—and that anything he says can and will be taken out of context, misrepresented, cherry-picked, totally ignored and used against him.
+As a leader in the field, he knows he’s a high-priority target for the Subterranean War on Science—and that anything he says can and will be taken out of context, misrepresented, cherry-picked, totally ignored and used against him.

 Let’s call him Professor Peter Person.